nmarsollier/go_index/go_rest_controller/README_en.md

 ### Pros

-- It simplifies ode structure from controllers
+- Simplifies the code structure, clearly separating concepts
+- Achieves single responsibility per file
-- Orient our apps and business around clean code file separation (one responsability at the time), from the controller
+- Directs our apps and business to perform specific tasks (one responsibility) from the controller
-- It's easier to read and find
-- Test are simpler
+- Focuses the code on simple responsibilities
-- Encapsulates the controller properly, not having route entries separated from implementations
+- Simplifies reading and searching for the controller
+- Simplifies testing
+- Correctly encapsulates each controller
-- Decouples route initializations, getting better maintainable code
+- Decouples route initialization, making its definition sustainable and maintainable
+- Allows clear reading of each controller's middleware

 ## Fundaments